 Nuts, seeds, flours, spices, lentils, rice and other dried goods are stored in old coffee jars.

-Bristol and London are the closest cities to me which have decent waste free shops, which I can put the foods straight into the jars.
+Bristol and London are the closest cities to me which have decent waste free shops where I can put the foods straight into the jars.
 I can buy certain things like nuts and seeds from The Nut Centre in the Bullring markets.
-If I have run out of some foods, I often have to buy them from supermarkets, and select products in recyclable packaging.
+If I've run out of some foods, I often have to buy them from supermarkets and select products in recyclable packaging.

 This will change when The Clean Kilo arrives, and I can get there in 15 minutes!

 I buy foods in glass jars and cans.
 I do still recycle.
 I know that this can be a wasteful process in terms of resources used during recycling, but I still choose to buy some of these items, often due to convenience.

 My dairy milk comes delivered to my door twice a week, which is ordered through Milk & More.

 I also make nut milks.
 Almond milk works really well, but you can use any nut you like or oats if you prefer.

 I'm a 'reducatarian' meaning I try and limit the amount of meat I eat each week.

 I have researched veganism a lot, and, call this an excuse if you wish, but I have intolerances which would make veganism difficult.
 It's therefore not the best decision for me right now.
 I know zero waste living would be easier without eating meat as the industry is awful at producing waste.

 However, when I buy these products, I try my best to limit the waste they are sold to me in.